CS340-21/VoiceRecognitionExt/Final Report.md

 * [Kedar Vyas](https://github.com/kedarvyas)

 ## I. Introduction
-Our project A.V.E.R.I (Another Voice Expert Recognition Interface) is an Android app that allows users to set reminders based on events, distinguished by a date or location.
-A.V.E.R.I. allows users to set personalized, situation-based reminder events with voice recognition functionalities.
+Our project A.V.E.R.I (Another Voice Expert Recognition Interface) is an Android app that allows users to set reminder events based on a date or location.
+A.V.E.R.I. also allows users to set personalized, situation-based reminder events with some voice recognition functionalities.
 The motivation for our project was J.A.R.V.I.S. from Marvel.
-J.A.R.V.I.S.’s capabilities of data storage and artificial intelligence hugely inspired us to create an application that can do a fraction of what J.A.R.V.I.S. can do.

 Originally, we intended for A.V.E.R.I. to be a Google Chrome extension, but we changed A.V.E.R.I. to be a mobile application since voice recognition is easier to integrate with mobile apps.
 Along with this change, we refined our objectives for this project.
 Our first goal was to create a good UI prototype to determine the general layout and key features for our mobile app.
 After designing a prototype, we then wanted to develop the actual app.
 An important change to note is that we decided to switch our focus on the ability for users to set reminders based on a certain date or location, as opposed to situations or keywords.
 Lastly, we wanted to implement some voice recognition capabilities if we had remaining time.

-We are satisfied with our UI prototype, but our app did not reach our desired result since we faced many challenges.
-Nevertheless, we were able to create a basic functional app.
-We did manage to integrate voice A.I. by incorporating Alan.

 ## II.
 Customer Value
 In our project proposal, we defined our primary customer as anyone who does not have prior knowledge on technology or anyone who may need additional accessibility to perform commands.